Frequently Asked Questions

 Sales and use taxes levied by political subdivisions of the state are in addition to the sales and use taxes levied by the state.
 Local sales tax rate information can be obtained from the web site of the Louisiana Association of Tax Administrators at http://www.laota.com.

-Yes.
-There are a number of exclusions and exemptions from the sales tax.
-Certain types of transactions have been excluded from the definitions in Revised Statute 47:301 making the tax inapplicable to them.
-Other transactions which normally would be subject to the tax under Revised Statute 47:301 have been exempted or excluded from the tax under Revised Statute 47:305.
+Yes, there are a number of exclusions and exemptions from the sales tax.
 Various statutory exemptions and exclusions have been partially and temporarily suspended since July 1, 1986.
-For more information the taxable rate of transactions for Exemptions and Exclusions, see the Table of Sales Tax Rate Exemptions (R-1002) and Act 25 and 26 – Taxable Rate of Transactions for Exemptions and Exclusions (R-1002A) posted on the LDR website.
+For more information the taxable rate of transactions for Exemptions and Exclusions, see Form R-1002, Table of Sales Tax Rate Exemptions, posted on the LDR website.

 Common consumer-related exemptions include: